 Compliance with MEPA-IEP is a civil rights issue, and noncompliance is deemed a violation of Title VI of the Civil Rights Act.
 42 U.S.C.
 1996b.
-Any individual child, parent, relative, or (prospective) foster or adoptive parent who has been aggrieved by a violation of MEPA-IEP can bring a civil rights action.
-For more information about Title VI, see section 13.4, below, and specifically 13.4.E for complaints.
+For more information about Title VI, see section 13.4, below.
 Additional sanctions for noncompliance include corrective action, a reduction in federal funding, and the repayment of federal funds.
 42 U.S.C.
 674(d)(1) and (2).
 The U.S. Department of Health and Human Services Office for Civil Rights may investigate a possible violation and take corrective action and impose penalties as provided for in 45 C.F.R.
 1355.38.
 An aggrieved individual also has a right to sue in state or federal court within two years of an alleged MEPA-IEP violation.
 42 U.S.C.
 674(d)(3).